Exercise - Driving School

 Add a

-instance with an empty list of students. -
+DrivingSchoolstruct that contains aVec<Student>.
+Add anewmethod that creates a newDrivingSchoolinstance with an empty list of students. -

 Add a method

-that adds a student to the list. -
+add_student(&mut self, student: Student)that adds a student to the list. -

 Add a method

-that returns a list of students that still need to hand in their eye test. -
+students_needing_eye_test(&self) -> Vec<&Student>that returns a list of students that still need to hand in their eye test. -

 Add a method

-that returns a list of students who have completed all their lessons and are ready to take the exam. -
+students_ready_for_exam(&self) -> Vec<&Student>that returns a list of students who have completed all their lessons and are ready to take the exam. -

 Add a method

-that returns a list of students who have an upcoming exam in the nextn
+students_with_upcoming_exam(&self, in_days: u8) -> Vec<&Student>that returns a list of students who have an upcoming exam in the nextndays.

 How did you organize your code?
 Did you create a separate file for the

-structs?
-Did you create amodels
+StudentandDrivingSchoolstructs?
+Did you create amodelsmodule?

 Have you added tests for the

-operations?
+DrivingSchooloperations?
 Did you remember to filter out the students who have already passed their exam?
 What about some test helpers to create students and initialize the driving school?

 Exercise 4: Cleaning-up; after completing Session 5